joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

-> I (originally) skipped the Î in favour of Ñ due to various soft reasons, so I am not sure yet what is the best:
+> I (originally) skipped the Î in favour of Ñ due to various soft reasons (in retrospect: read weak arguments) , so I am not sure yet what is the best:
 >
-> - The related number is 29; the nine starts with the letter N.
+> 1. The related number is 29; the nine starts with the letter N.
-> - The capital 'i' can be confused with letter 'l' (el) depending on fonts, however, there is no letter L with a circumflex ^, so an i with a ^ is unique.
+> 2. The capital 'i' can be confused with letter 'l' (el) depending on fonts, however, there is no letter L with a circumflex ^, so an i with a ^ is unique.
-> - In numbers there is no (significant) difference in width, so a list of dates is always listed in the same with; I was afraid that the letter Î would break that tradition.
+> 3. In numbers there is no (significant) difference in width, so a list of dates is always listed in the same with; I was afraid that the letter Î would break that tradition.
 A counter-argument would be that the letter I as in 9 is being used for I9I = 2009-09-09 or T9I = 2020-09-09.
 So the width problem, if any, does not only exists at the 29th number letter.
-> - Furthermore, I assumed that Ñ would be easier to differentiate that Î, though I have no data to backup that claim.
+> 4. Furthermore, I assumed that Ñ would be easier to differentiate that Î, though I have no data to backup that claim.
-> - An argument for Î would be that one could say that all vowels (A,E,I,O,U + ^) were chosen to participate in filling up the numbers 27 to 31.
+> 5. An argument for Î would be that one could say that all vowels (A,E,I,O,U + ^) were chosen to participate in filling up the numbers 27 to 31.
 A simpler rule than introducing Ñ next to 4 vowels.
 >
 > These side notes are here to show a process of thought and can be continue after additional testing.
 Read the latest spec to find out the status quo.
+>
+> ##### Comments added after a while:
+>
+> Argument 5 seems to be much stronger than anticipated.
+I experienced it about talking about the spec with others (n=2).
+"I used the vowels with little roof" [NL: "Klinkers met een dakje"] for the missing numbers (which also maintains sortability), is easier to communicate than "I used the letter N with tilde for 29 and the rest are vowels".  //T8Z

 ##### Leap day

 There is one happy coincidental extension point of the spec.
-In one would want a specific sign for leap day, one could use Ñ or Î depending on which is chosen as the default and which remains.
+If one would want a specific sign for leap day, one could use Ñ or Î depending on which is chosen as the default and which remains.